mythril-forge/homebrew-classes/docs/homebrew/druid/message.md

 ...You are enabled orbital-cannon damage, by stacking AoE with your Harvest's Scythe

 In order to change this, I emphasized a few key points.
+- You can only target one opponent at a time with *Harvest's Scythe*
 - You can choose to deal all of your d10 pool at once with *Harvest's Scythe*, rather than half
 - *Harvest's Scythe's* healing ability is now a variant of paladin's Lay on Hands
-- You can only target one opponent at a time with *Harvest's Scythe*
 - I give you one free circle spell at 3rd, 5th, 7th, and 9th level
 	- inflict wounds (originally cleric spell)
 	- moonbeam (druid spell)
 	- speak with dead (replaces weak level-6 ribbon ability)
 	- death ward (originally cleric spell)

 ---

-I'm also changing the nature of Necrotic in a huge way, which directly  Living creatures are weak to it, and Necromancy is mostly banned across the world.
-Although what you do is completely reverse of what undead do, your magic is innately deadly by virtue of your circle.
-You embrace death just as much as you embrace life.

 ```md
 ## Harvest's Scythe